 They’re small enough even for folks who aren’t ready for $100-3,000 systems to keep phones, iPods, walkies, and headlamps going, and their value will go up further in protracted crises or a situation with regular brownouts.
 They’re already something you see folks gouge prices on and hit the streets with during “normal” natural disasters.

 I wouldn’t fill up buckets with this one, but having a few for us, a few as backups, and a few I’m willing to part with for the little pocket versions and maybe a couple of the larger laptop-tablet or C-9V or combo chargers and rechargeable batteries for them is worth it to me.
 I also keep Nokeros and some of the little flat flashlights in my windows, though (and use them nearly daily instead of a bedside lamp or regular flashlight).

 Backups and Bartering Alternatives

-Like I said, I tend to think folks should focus on things they’ll use in a disaster or daily life over something they never have and plan to never want.
+As I said, I tend to think folks should focus on things they’ll use in a disaster or daily life over something they never have and plan to never want.
 I also really like the items that can sit on a shelf for years even before best-by dates expire, especially the ones that don’t need additional packaging.

 I have no problem with the lists of the common items like meds, batteries, and knife sharpeners.
-There are always going to be others, from things like clip-on book and cap lights to the ammo that leads to so much back-and-forth and conditional settings.
-This is just a list of options that I rarely see discussed as storage items, and almost never see on the bartering lists – even though they can be had compactly and they offer so much in so many ways for the most part, that really don’t have replacements, or are rare to find on shelves even now.
+There are always going to be others, from things like clip-on books and cap lights to the ammo that leads to so much back-and-forth and conditional settings.
+This is just a list of options that I rarely see discussed as storage items, and almost never see on the bartering lists – even though they can be had compactly and they offer so much in so many ways, for the most part, that really don’t have replacements or are rare to find on shelves even now.